Ayushi2006/Trex/README.md

 ## Controls

-* **Spacebar / Up Arrow** → Jump
+Spacebar → Jump

+## Game Logic Overview

+* Obstacles spawn periodically and move toward the player
+* The player must jump to avoid collisions
+* The score increases over time while the game is running
+* If the T-Rex collides with an obstacle, the game ends
+* The player can restart the game using the restart button

 ## Learning Outcomes

-Through this project, I learned:
+This project helped me learn:

-* Basic JavaScript game logic
+* Basic game loop logic
+* Collision detection
+* Sprite animation
-* Event handling in the browser
+* Event handling in JavaScript
-* DOM manipulation
-* Simple collision detection
+* Managing game states (Play / End)

 ## Future Improvements

 * Add sound effects
-* Add a restart button
-* Improve game UI
 * Add difficulty progression
+* Improve UI and visual design
+* Add mobile controls

 ## Author

-Ayushi R
+Ayushi